-The 'Merge Word Documents' flow action merges up to 10 Microsoft Word documents provided in an JSON array to a single Microsoft Word document.
+The 'Merge Word Documents' flow action merges up to 1000 Microsoft Word documents provided in a JSON array to a single Microsoft Word document.

 Please refer to the Supported Document Types articles for a complete list of the different file formats / document types which are supported for conversion.